Building 21st Century Skills Through

 App Design and Development

-In this course, students will learn how to create, design, and publish applications, games, and e-tools using the MIT’s App Inventor platform – a development platform that makes it easy to build apps with a drag-and-drop interface.
-Students will also learn basic programming skills in developing Android applications, which will prepare them for advanced programming courses based on Java and Android Studio with more complex tools.
+In this course, students will learn how to create, design, and publish applications, games, and e-tools using MIT's App Inventor platform - a development platform that makes it easy to build apps with a drag-and-drop interface.
+Students will also learn basic programming skills in developing Android applications which will prepare them for advanced programming courses based on Java and Android Studio with more complex tools.

 Upon course completion, students will: